 |Temperature and soil respiration||Soil moisture also affects respiration, and moisture can decrease with increasing temperature.||Control experimentally: monitor soil moisture and add water to make sure that soil moisture is consistent across all treatment plots.|

-Finally, put these variables together into a diagram.
+Finally, you can put these variables together into a diagram.
 Use arrows to show the possible relationships between variables and include signs to show the expected direction of the relationships.

 Here we predict that the amount of phone use will have a negative effect on hours of sleep, and predict an unknown influence of natural variation on hours of sleep.

 Here we predict that increasing temperature will increase soil respiration and decrease soil moisture, while decreasing soil moisture will lead to decreased soil respiration.

 Step 2: Write your hypothesis